br1anlee/bytez/readme.md

 ---
 - [] User will be able to see videos about the recipe that they are looking for
 - [] Use a second API that allows users to search for nearby supermarkets around their area
-- [] Allow users to browse through the list of recipes from the category by clicking on the photo
 - [] Allow users to upload photos of their dish
 - [] Allow users to upload their own recipes to the website
 - [] Allowing users to customize their profile page

-## Reflection on this project
----
-I had a very difficult time approaching this project because I was not comfortable with using sequelize at all.
-This project was definitely one of the hardest projects I have ever worked on.
-It may not be the best project but I am definitely proud of myself that I was able to finish this project.
-Thank you Paulina for helping!!